mattndross/HTML-CSS-Challenges/zoo-css-challenge/README.md

 ## 7) Membership

-Give the paragraph a maximum width of 700 pixels, and keep in the middle by adjusting the margin.
+Give the paragraph a maximum width of 700 pixels, and keep in the middle by adjusting the margin. **DONE**

 ## 8) Programs

 The cards are stacked on top of each other which looks like a poor use of space.
-Change these so that they display horizontally across the screen.
+Change these so that they display horizontally across the screen. **DONE**

-Make sure all the links open in a new tab.
+Make sure all the links open in a new tab.**DONE**

 ## 9) Badge